jsubercaze/wsrm/README.md

 # WSRM Algorithm

 The WSRM algorithm is an heuristic for the decomposition of binary matrix into non overlapping rectangles.
 It is a linear time approach that produces good decomposition, especially for rectilinear polygons.
+It is a suitable alternative to the standard IBR algorithm.

 # Getting started